PhasicFlow/phasicFlow/tutorials/sphereGranFlow/RotaryAirLockValve/ReadMe.md

                 0.1);
 }
 ```
-# Performing Simulation and previewing the results
+# Performing simulation and seeing the results
 To perform simulations, enter the following commands one after another in the terminal.

-Enter `$ particlesPhasicFlow` command to create the initial fields for particles.
+Enter `$ particlesPhasicFlow` command to create the initial fields for particles (here the simulaiton has no particle at the beginning).
 Enter `$ geometryPhasicFlow` command to create the geometry.
 At last, enter `$ sphereGranFlow` command to start the simulation.
 After finishing the simulation, you can use  `$ pFlowtoVTK` to convert the results into vtk format stored in ./VTK folder.